 At that moment I ‘got’ the cartoon, understanding after all that time that Herman was drunk.
 He knew his wife was waiting behind the door so he’d better have a good reason for being out so late.
 He was thinking up a good excuse.
 What a trivial seeming thing!
 So simple.

 Why it was not ‘funny’ to me and why I could not ‘see’ an inebriated man’s plight is a long story.
-I would have to write about blind spots, double binds, mixed signals and a condition of 'induced psychosis' in the deepest relationships, and how I didn’t know I was in that kind of relationship but not the stereotyped version.
+I would have to write about blind spots, double binds, mixed signals and a condition of 'induced psychosis' or ‘folie aux duex’ and other the Stockholm Syndrome which can occur in therapy as well as in the deepest relationships, and how I didn’t know I was in that kind of relationship but not the stereotyped version.

 Yet there was another reason, more real that explained why I couldn't relate to a very simple cartoon depicting an alcoholic trying to find a reasonable excuse for coming home so late.